wayofdev/laravel-package-tpl/.github/CONTRIBUTING.md

 - **Tests**: Include tests that cover any new features or bug fixes.
 - **Code Quality**: Utilize `make lint` for code style checks and `make lint-stan` for static analysis with [Psalm](https://psalm.dev/).
 - **Documentation**: Update relevant documentation to reflect your changes, ensuring other developers can understand and use your contributions effectively.
+- **Commits**: use Conventional Commits standard to create a commit

 <br>